scrtlabs/enigma-p2p/docs/ARCHITECTURE.md

 All the information is stored encrypted inside a rocks-db instance on the disk and `enigma-core` takes care of it.
 The `Read`/`Write` requests to the db are done via [CoreRuntime](https://github.com/enigmampc/enigma-p2p/blob/develop/src/core/CoreRuntime.js) that uses `zeromq` sockets for IPC.

+The enigma-p2p itself uses a level-db database for storing tasks - their inputs and result.
+The [TaskManager](https://github.com/enigmampc/enigma-p2p/blob/develop/src/worker/tasks/TaskManager.js) component is the one responsible for the tasks management.

-**The only use of a database in enigma-p2p directly is for caching local tips (pointers to the local most recent contracts states)**
+It was also considered to use another database for caching local tips in enigma-p2p (pointers to the local most recent contracts states), however although some work has been done in this direction, this is currently not yet applicable.

 ### Provide Content